dsilverdi/grab-and-go-dataset/README.md

-# Grab and Go Core
+# Grab and Go Dataset
 Source Code for Automate Generate tfrecord from Kaggle Grab and Go Dataset

 # Installation